-The first sample file is designed to create product links, if you are an Amazon affiliate.
+The first sample file is designed to create product links, if you are an Amazon associate.

 In the "Copy This Link" cell, a formula combines the first part of the Amazon URL, with the product code (ASIN) and the Tracking ID.